university-of-york/uoy-design-patterns/readme.md

 git push -u origin new-branch-name
 ```

-We will merge any signed-off branches into `master` and they will be deployed in the next build.
+We will merge any signed-off branches into `master` and they will be deployed in the next release.
+When you merge a branch into `master` you must add a line to [release-notes.md](release-notes.md) to clarify what the new feature/fix/component does.